-Zimbabwe's former president Robert Mugabe dies in Singapore
+Former Zimbabwe president Robert Mugabe dead at 95

 Officials often said he was being treated for a cataract, denying frequent private media reports that he had prostate cancer.

-Mugabe, who ruled the southern African nation for nearly four decades since independence from Britain in 1980, was forced to resign in November 2017 after an army coup.

-He was feted as an African liberation hero and champion of racial reconciliation when he first came to power in a nation divided by nearly a century of white colonial rule.

-Reporting by Joe Brock, Fathin Ungku and Aradhana Aravindan in Singapore and Nqobile Dludla in Johannesburg; Editing by Michael Perry, Robert Birsel
+Reporting by Joe Brock, Fathin Ungku and Aradhana Aravindan in Singapore and Nqobile Dludla in Johannesburg, writing by Olivia Kumwenda-Mtambo; Editing by Michael Perry, Robert Birsel and Jon Boyle